daver64/rconsole/README.md

 - On Linux, the library uses ncurses which requires terminal support
 - On Windows, the library uses the native Console API
 - The library is thread-safe for initialization/cleanup but concurrent console operations from multiple threads may produce unexpected results
-- Some color combinations may appear differently depending on the terminal/console configuration
+- Some colour combinations may appear differently depending on the terminal/console configuration

 ## Author